Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

+\nin Quantifying $\mu$m-level structure of neuronal tracts in vivo has been brought to the forefront of neuroscience research primarily due to the axonal diameter mapping (ADM) concept, developed within the CHARMED and AxCaliber frameworks (\cite{charmed,axcaliber,Barazany2009}) and their extensions \cite{Alexander2010,Zhang2011}.
+Their common theme is the focus on the intra-axonal compartment (assuming no exchange) as the source of the diameter sensitivity, while typically approximating axons as impermeable cylinders, and building on exact solutions \cite{neuman1974,Stepisnik1993,callaghan-book,grebenkov-rmp}.
+Water diffusion in the extra-axonal space in all of the above approaches is approximated as Gaussian (time-independent).

-Large overestimation of axonal diameters, by factors 3-15, highlighted e.g.\ in refs.~\cite{Alexander2010,huang2015}, provoked a debate \cite{Horowitz2015,Innocenti2015} about the feasibility of the method.
-It has been recognized that the method may fail due to two issues.
+Large overestimation of axonal diameters, by factors 3-15 in humans, cf., e.g., refs.~\cite{Alexander2010,huang2015}, provoked a debate \cite{Horowitz2015,Innocenti2015,Horowitz2015response} about the feasibility of the method.
+It has been since recognized that ADM may be confounded by two issues.